jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ## Evaluating feasibility & desirability

+PESTEL, Porter's five, and SWOT/SLOT analyses are more common in the context of organizational strategic planning, but can also be scoped for projects.

 ### PESTEL analysis

 Systematic review of the broadest trends and forces that constitute the business environment, to identify the implications for organizational strategy (since projects should be related to an organization's strategic goals):